 If you ask an insurance agent how exactly the rates go up or why it might be hard for them to explain.
 This is because most insurance companies have devised their own mathematical algorithm.
 The company then feeds the insured's information into a computer which checks through information and spits out an answer.
 This algorithm may be too complicated for the average insurance representative to discuss, but they should have an underwriting guideline along with any rating change guidelines to help explain.
 You should always be able to understand your rating factors.

-CarInsurance.com understands all the rating factors of the companies they represent.
-When you get a quote, their computer system takes all the different rating factors and points, supplies them to the companies rating systems and comes up with a final number that is your premium.
+When you compare insurance companies, their computer system takes all the different rating factors and points, supplies them to the companies rating systems and comes up with a final number that is your premium.

 The rating factors differ greatly, but there are many similarities in that they are all based upon historic facts (claims histories).
 New companies are starting to use new single rating factors like mileage or driving habits (range and driving styles determined by GPS systems that read speeds, range, and frequencies of stops).
 All companies will need to know about all members of the household who have a driver's license and are likely to drive the car.
 Even if the other drivers have insurance, the insurance company will need to know about them.
 Most insurance companies still use these standard rating factors: